Skip to main content

 IPC workflow testsipc_workflow_tests.rs15Full user workflows through IPC layer

-IPC coverage testsipc_handler_coverage_tests.rs54All 202+ Tauri command handlers wired correctly
+IPC coverage testsipc_handler_coverage_tests.rs54Every sync-engine channel command wired correctly

 Engine controller testsengine_controller.rs179Offline rendering, callbacks, cross-crate integration, robustness hardening